artsmf/blog/content/blog/learning-list-for-self-taught-artists.md

 Lessons in Classical Painting has the same motivating tone, and although the book is geared to oil painting I have found it invaluable for my own medium of pastel.
 #### Ellen Eagle Book
-After taking that workshop with Sophie Ploeg (see my previous post) [insert link] , I got excited about pastels and looked up everything I could about them.
+After taking that workshop with Sophie Ploeg ([see my previous post](/blog/self-taught-atelier/)), I got excited about pastels and looked up everything I could about them.
 This is how I found Ellen Eagle’s work and her book.
 She wrote a complete book about pastel portrait painting, in which she generously shares her process and experience.
 It’s a workshop in a book.
 In fact, it was just last summer that I was able to take an online workshop with her.
 She is an authentic and giving teacher.
 This book is always near my studio table as I refer to it frequently.
 #### Charles Bargue Drawing Course
 Drawing from Bargue plates seems to be a staple for all beginning atelier students.
 The Bargue Drawing Course emphasizes drawing the references as perfect copies.
 Artists learn to see distances, lengths, angles, and the relationships between them.
 It’s a logical way to build drawing skills.
 The plates start simply and progress to more complex forms.
 An artist’s skills grow with the course.
 I recommend the book but there are resources online to download Bargue plates (see Online Resources below).
 ### Other books I find useful